cosmicoder/PaperCV/README.md

 #### Credit: Organizers of Code/Astro for the brilliant workshop that has led to the building and releasing of our first python package!

 ## Features
 Get formatted citation for all first author and nth author papers by a given author.
 This pacakge queries using an author's unique ORCID ID.
-If you don't already have one, get one here and start claiming your papers - https://orcid.org.
+If you don't already have one, get one here - https://orcid.org - and start claiming your papers on ADS.

 Upcoming features:
 1. Get total number of papers and citation count statistics.